AndersonRayner/MECSEE129/README.md

 ```

 ## Running Our First ROS Node
 Now everything is set up, let's try it all out.
-Log out of your RaspberryPi to make sure everything is sourced correctly for each of the terminals
+Log out of your Raspberry Pi to make sure everything is sourced correctly for each of the terminals
 ```
 logout
 ```